kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-sidebar:
-  -
-    image: "/assets/images/about-me-shoulder-crop-colour.jpg"
-    text: "Me when I was a monk the first time."

 ---

 ### The Short

-Kimbila is a Buddhist monk with a focus on meditation and writing.
+Kimbila is a Buddhist monastic with a focus on meditation and writing.

-He meditates in a small room that looks out on to a forest where sometimes kangaroos stare back at him while they munch grass.
+He meditates in a small room that looks out on to a scrubby forest where sometimes kangaroos stare at through his window as they munch grass.

 ### The Long

 I was born in Perth, Australia.
-We moved up north when I was little and I lived in the Kimberley.
+My family moved up north when I was little to a remote region called the Kimberley.
 The Kimberley is about three times the size of England, except that no-one lives there.

 Many years later I went to University of Sydney where I studied design.
-When I left university I squatted in houses in Sydney with some pretty weird people, but I did meet a lady who introduced me to meditation, which I loved.
+When I left university I squatted in abandoned inner city houses, and met a lady who introduced me to meditation.
+Thus began my love affair with the mind.

-A few years later I became a monk, then I disrobed, then I became a monk again.
-Now here I am.
+A few years later I became a monk, then I disrobed, and now I've found myself in the monastery again.
+I can't seem to stay away.
+I think I'll stay for good this time, and become a monk again.

-I'm very lucky.
-I live with a beautiful community in a monastery called Bodhinyana, and have an amazing teacher, Ajahn Brahm.
+I'm very blessed.
+I live in a monastery called Bodhinyana with an amazing teeaher named Ajahn Brahm, and a beautiful community of people.
-I get to spend all day learning how to bliss out in meditation.
+I get to spend all day learning how to bliss out in meditation, and when I'm bored of that, I write this blog.

 It's pretty cool.